rticommunity/rticonnextdds-usecases-act/README.md

 - All Platforms and C2 have automatic discovery of other Platforms and C2 endpoints

 ## Network Architecture
-The system has been separated into 3 domains:
+The system has been separated into 3 DDS domains:
 - Platform (Vehicle or Platform network)
-- WAN DDS Domain (Communications network i.e. Sat, Mesh Radio)
+- WAN (Communications network i.e. Sat, Mesh Radio)
-- C2 DDS Domain (C2 Network- Groundstations etc.)
+- C2 (C2 Network- Groundstations etc.)

 Routing Service acts as a relay mechanism between the *internal* LAN messaging and
-the *external* WAN Domain.
+the *external* WAN DDS Domain.

+This allows For Network level isolation of messaging as DDS Domains isolate
+through unique port range allocation.

 ## Features
 This infrastructure performs the following roles: